grigorye/DynamicHeightFooters/README.md

 I just tried to put all the configuration on screen to be able to identify the configuration on the screenshot.

-* "DK:" toggles between different delegate kinds (see above)
+* `DK:`: toggles between different delegate kinds (see above)
-* "Margins": enables accounting layout margins in estimated heights
+* `Margins`: enables accounting layout margins in estimated heights
-* "Footers", "Headers": toggles footers/headers
+* `Footers`, `Headers`: toggle footers/headers
-* "M:" stepper for changing _top margin_ above every section _header_ (Just to see what happens (read: breaks) for different margin values).
+* `M:`: stepper for changing _top margin_ above every section _header_ (Just to see what happens (read: breaks) for different margin values).
-* "E:" stepper for changing estimated height value for both section header and footer.
+* `E:`: stepper for changing estimated height value for both section header and footer.
+   * If "Margins" is disabled, the value shown is either used as is for the estimated height value (this is not good).
+   * If "Margins" is enabled, the value shown will be summed with height of vertical margins for the section/footer and the result will be used as the estimated height.
-* "C" toggles custom (dynamic height) *cells*
+* `C`: toggles custom (dynamic height) *cells*

 ## What should work